 Several factors combine to making factories risky workplaces.
 Factory workers are often injured because of:

-- Falling, tripping or slipping over slippery floors or other objects;
+- Falling, tripping or slipping on wet floors or other objects.

 Boats And Ships